Global warming, an unleashing enemy shattering the ‘Temple of life’

 In fact, there is no certainty, but the only opportunity exists in the world’s battle to save the planet and this largely calls for intensified advocacy.

-Almost all the world's biggest economies have now pledged to end carbon pollution by 2050, but the shady lobbying tactics of the fossil giants seemed to thwart such efforts.
+Almost all the world's biggest economies have now pledged to end carbon pollution by 2050, but the shady lobbying tactics of the fossil giants seemed to thwarts such efforts.

 Road to COP26